Who Are The Sherpas And What Do They Do

 - Updated 29/6/2018

 - Ngima Nuru became the first person below 40 to reach the summit of Everest 21 times.
 It seems he will be setting new Everest Summits for many years to come.

 - Kami Rita Sherpa reached the summit of Everest a record 22 times.
-He intends to summit Everest up to 25 times before retiring.
+He has reached the summit of Everest 25 times in 2021.

-- Lhakpa Sherpa broke her own record of a year ago to reach the summit of Everest 9 times, making her the women’s world record holder.
+- Lhakpa Sherpa broke her record a year ago to reach the Everest summit nine times, making her the women’s world record holder.

-- They have set and broken many speeds ascend records on Everest in less than 10 hours.
+- They have set and broken many speeds ascend Everest records in less than 10 hours.